 I tidied up and went to the back to shut the rear gate, it wouldn’t close.
 The gate overlapped the gatepost by about 20mm at the top.
 This wasn’t right, I’d set these posts accurate to a couple of mm.
 With a measuring tape I discovered that the post the gate was mounted on was well out of true and a further inspection revealed that my neighbours’ corner fence post, which I’d put up a few weeks ago, had been hit, probably by the guys’ trailer and this had knocked against the adjacent fence post putting everything out of whack.
 (BTW I don’t blame the guys for this accident there is very little room in the ten-foot way owing to my neighbour across the way taking well over a foot out of the road with his garden fence.)
 It just so happened I’d ordered a two-ton bottle jack from Screwfix (to help lift the dropped oak sleepers) and it was waiting to be collected from the local store.
 I drove out to collect it and used the jack, along with jig made from old fence posts to push the gatepost back into position.
-I cut a top bar for the gate (effectively to create a complete door frame) from 100mm x 100m timber and, with the jack released, the pressure held the post in position.
-I put in four 160mm screws for good measure.
+I cut a top bar for the gate (effectively to create a complete door frame) from 100mm x 100m timber and, with the jack released, the pressure held the post in position and I put in some 160mm screws for good measure.
 I had to reposition the gate hinges and bolts, but with that done, the gate could once again be closed securing the rear of the house.
 I’d lost nearly two hours doing this, which meant I’d have to work much later than I intended to finish my paid work.

 July 26: 1 1/2 coats of primer on the workshop, the summer house is primed and about half the first top coat is on.
 The painting is easier, but the famed British summer is doing its best to prevent us from working.
 There’s been rain almost every day in the last couple of weeks.